charmoniumQ/PROBE/docs/benchmark_suite/README.md

 # Conclusion

 We hope this work serves as a part of a bridge from research to practical use of provenance collectors.
-As such, we address practical concerns of a user wanting to use provenance collector.
+As such, we address practical concerns of a user wanting to use a provenance collector.
-We identify the reproducible and usable subset of prior work, we evaluate their performance on synthetic and real-world workloads.
+We identify the reproducible and usable provenance collectors from prior work, and we evaluate their performance on synthetic and real-world workloads.

 \appendix